-IHCDA will allocate all of its FY17 HTF funds for affordable rental housing, specifically for supportive housing for persons experiencing homelessness.
-HTF awards will be made to finance projects that have successfully completed the 2017 Permanent Supportive Housing Institute.
+IHCDA will allocate a portion of its FY19 HTF funds for affordable rental housing, specifically for supportive housing for persons experiencing homelessness.
+HTF awards will be made to finance projects that have successfully completed the 2019 Permanent Supportive Housing Institute.
 Requests for these HTF/HOME combination awards may be made on a rolling basis.
 Additional information about eligible activities can be found within this policy manual.
 In addition to meeting the requirements of this policy, all proposed developments must also meet the requirements under the HOME program.